andrup/CarND-Vehicle-Detection/README.md

 Ultimately I searched on 4 scales using YCrCb 1-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided best results.

+Another thing was to find an optimzie heatmap threshold.
+A value too high would miss the car, too low would result in false positives.
+I tried the values 1,10,30,50 and finally choosed 10.

-Here are the finaresults for the test images:
+Here are the final results for the test images with heat_threshold=10:
 ![testimages](output_images/processed_testimages.jpg)

 ---